Elevar Therapeutics Announces Camrelizumab Plus Rivoceranib Significantly Prolonged Overall Survival and Progression-Free Survival Versus Sorafenib in Patients With Unresectable Hepatocellular Carcinoma During Phase 3 Trial, a Joint Program With Hengrui Pharma

 - Sorafenib is a standard first-line treatment for uHCC

 PARIS, Sept.
-07, 2022 (GLOBE NEWSWIRE) -- Elevar Therapeutics, Inc., a fully integrated biopharmaceutical company dedicated to elevating treatment experiences and outcomes for patients who have limited or inadequate therapeutic options, today announced top-line results from the Phase 3 study of its drug candidate rivoceranib combined with camrelizumab versus sorafenib as a first-line therapy for unresectable hepatocellular carcinoma (uHCC).
+10, 2022 (GLOBE NEWSWIRE) -- Elevar Therapeutics, Inc., a fully integrated biopharmaceutical company dedicated to elevating treatment experiences and outcomes for patients who have limited or inadequate therapeutic options, today announced top-line results from the Phase 3 study of its drug candidate rivoceranib combined with camrelizumab versus sorafenib as a first-line therapy for unresectable hepatocellular carcinoma (uHCC).
 Camrelizumab plus rivoceranib significantly prolonged overall survival (OS) and progression-free survival (PFS), and improved overall response rate (ORR) versus sorafenib, a standard first-line treatment for uHCC.
-The findings will be presented Sept.
-10 during the annual Congress of the European Society for Medical Oncology (ESMO) in Paris.
+The findings were presented today during the annual Congress of the European Society for Medical Oncology (ESMO) in Paris.

-“Camrelizumab (C) plus rivoceranib (R) vs. sorafenib (S) as first-line therapy for unresectable hepatocellular carcinoma (uHCC): a randomized, Phase 3 trial,” will be shared as a late-breaking proffered paper presentation at ESMO on Sept.
-10, 8:40 a.m. – 8:50 a.m.
-CEST, location 7.1C – Cannes Auditorium.
-The session title is: Proffered Paper Session 1: GI, upper digestive.
+“Camrelizumab (C) plus rivoceranib (R) vs. sorafenib (S) as first-line therapy for unresectable hepatocellular carcinoma (uHCC): a randomized, phase 3 trial,” was shared as a proffered paper presentation at ESMO.
+A pre-recorded video of Elevar’s presentation is now available for viewing.

 - Median OS for camrelizumab+rivoceranib was 22.1 mos.
 [95% CI 19.1-27.2] vs. 15.2 mos.
 [13.0-18.5]; hazard ratio (HR) 0.62 [95% CI 0.49-0.80]; 1-sided p<0.0001,